Victoria-Farr/rogue-pickings/readme.md

 ![Rogue Pickings Banner](img/rogue-readme-header.png)
 # Rogue Pickings site

 A clean, minimalist site concept for a "fresh food" restaurant truck business, with information about locations, menus, and reviews from satisfied customers!
-It was crafted using HTML & CSS from a comp provided by a web designer.🥑
+It was crafted using HTML & CSS from a comp provided by a web designer. 🥑

 It can be viewed at: https://victoria-farr.github.io/rogue-pickings/